-- Scranton's freshman retention rate is 89%.
+- Scranton's first-year retention rate is 89%.
 The average rate, nationally, for selective bachelor's/master's institutions is 81%.
 (Please note that the "average rate" is the average of the last four years.)

-- The University has earned accreditation from 17 different accrediting agencies, including recognition by the nation's most prestigious bodies in the fields of business and management, nursing, computer science, physical therapy, occupational therapy,
+- The University has earned accreditation from 16 different accrediting agencies, including recognition by the nation's most prestigious bodies in the fields of business and management, nursing, computer science, physical therapy, occupational therapy, chemistry

-- The Classes of 2016 and 2017 completed internships at 992 organizations in 35 different states, plus the District of Columbia, China, Czech Republic, Panama and South Africa.
-Students participate in both credit and non-credit internship experiences.
+- The Classes of 2019 and 2020 completed internships at 908 organizations in 32 different states, plus the District of Columbia, Canada, Colombia, the Dominican Republic, Ecuador, France, India, Ireland, Italy, Palau, Panama, Peru and Vietnam.

 - Students from other countries have studied at the University for more than 50 years.
-In the past five years, the University has enrolled graduate and undergraduate students from 39 countries.
+Forty-four states and 23 foreign countries are represented in the University's student body

-- 95% of the Class of 2016 were employed, continuing their education or engaged in service within a year of graduating.
+- 99% of the Class of 2020 were employed, continuing their education or engaging in service within one year of graduating.

-- In the past four years, more than 150 Scranton graduates have received acceptance into more than 50 law schools throughout the United States.
-These include some of the nation’s most prestigious schools, such as Boston College, Cornell, Fordham, Notre Dame, the University of Pennsylvania and William and Mary.
+- Over the past seven years, 91% of graduating seniors have gained acceptance to one or more law schools.
+Students are accepted into some of the nation’s most prestigious schools, such as Boston College, Fordham, Notre Dame, the University of Pennsylvania and William and Mary.

-- Since 1983, a total of 532 University of Scranton graduates have chosen full-time volunteer service over employment.
-A total of 263 of these Scranton graduates have volunteered with the Jesuit Volunteer Corps.
+- Since 1983, a total of 614 Scranton graduates have chosen to spend a year or more in full-time volunteer service immediately after graduation.
+Of these alumni, 304 have volunteered with the Jesuit Volunteer Corps.